 - Continuously lived in Washington State since earning the high school diploma or its equivalent (GED)

-If you meet the above criteria, please review, print and complete the HB 1079 Residency Affidavit, then submit to the Enrollment Services Office.
+If you meet the above criteria, please review, print and complete the HB 1079 Residency Affidavit, then submit to the Office of the Registrar.

 DACA (Deferred Action for Childhood Arrivals)

 Effective July 2015, students may qualify to pay resident tuition if they have DACA status.

 Students should provide the following to the Office of the Registrar:

 - Copy of a work authorization card; or

 - Notice of action receipt from United States Citizenship and Immigration Services (USCSI); and

 - Proof of established domicile in Washington State for at least 12 continuous months prior to the first day of the quarter.
 Examples include: